This Week in Petroleum History, January 21 to January 27

 January 24, 1895 – Pure Oil Company founded by Independent Producers

-Beginning in March 1896, Pure Oil markets illuminating oil by tank wagon in Philadelphia and New York – successfully competing with Standard Oil.
+Beginning in March 1896, Pure Oil marketed illuminating oil by tank wagon in Philadelphia and New York – successfully competing with Standard Oil’s monopoly.
+The Ohio Cities Gas Company of Columbus acquired Pure Oil and in 1920 adopted the former Pennsylvania company’s name.
+In 1938, Pure Oil built one of the first freestanding offshore drilling platforms in the Gulf of Mexico.